eddeish/amazon-price-alert/README.md

 ⚠ Warning: You need to install the "beautifulsoup4" and "secure-smtplib" librarys for the script to work correctly

 # Information
-The guides usually take a week to be uploaded.
+1) The guides usually take a week to be uploaded.
+2) These small projects usually do not receive updates.
+3)